Aunt Jemima: Lillian Richard

-Lillian Richard was hired to portray Aunt Jemima in 1925, and remained in the role for 23 years.
-Richard was born in 1891, and grew up in the tiny community of Fouke 7 miles west of Hawkins in Wood County, Texas.
+Lillian Richard was hired to portray Aunt Jemima in 1925, and she remained in the role for 23 years.
+Richard was born in 1891, and grew up in the tiny community of Fouke seven miles west of Hawkins in Wood County, Texas.
 In 1910, she moved to Dallas, working initially as a cook.
 Her job "pitching pancakes" was based in Paris, Texas.
 After she suffered a stroke circa 1947–1948, she returned to Fouke, where she lived until her death in 1956.
 Richard was honored with a Texas Historical Marker in her hometown, dedicated in her name on June 30, 2012.

 Hawkins, Texas, east of Mineola, is known as the "Pancake Capital of Texas" because of longtime resident Lillian Richard.
-The local chamber of commerce decided to use Hawkins' connection to Aunt Jemima to boost tourism.
-In 1995, State Senator David Cain introduced Senate Resolution No. 73 designating Hawkins as the "Pancake Capital of Texas", which was passed into law; the measure was spearheaded by Lillian's niece, Jewell Richard-McCalla.
+The local chamber of commerce decided to use Hawkins's connection to Aunt Jemima to boost tourism.
+In 1995, state senator David Cain introduced Senate Resolution No. 73 designating Hawkins as the "Pancake Capital of Texas", which was passed into law; the measure was spearheaded by Lillian's niece, Jewell Richard-McCalla.